Thank you to everyone who entered this year’s Poet’s Prize, run in partnership with CHEERIO, and open, for the first time, to poets worldwide.

-Entries cost £12, or £20 with the latest issue of The White Review, or £54.99 with a four-issue subscription.
+Entries cost £12, or £20 with the latest issue of The White Review.
 To enter, purchase a ‘Poet’s Prize Entry’ from our online store, and enter the order reference, along with your submission as a PDF or word.doc, in the form below.
 Only entries with valid order references will be considered.

 There are also 50 free entries available to writers on a low income; if you are a low-income writer and would like to apply for a free entry, please read the extra terms and conditions at the bottom of this page.